 When there is a location or departmental code change for capital assets, the transferring department's Property Manager should approve the Property Change Form (PC 213).

-B. When assistance is required for the physical move of tagged property, the PC 213 Form should be completed with the exception of the receiving department's Property Manager's signature, and submitted to PAS.
-PAS will pick up the property and give the transferring department a copy of the PC 213 Form with the signature of the mover.
+2. When assistance is required for the physical move of tagged property, the Property Change Form (PC 213) should be completed with the exception of the receiving department's Property Manager's signature, and submitted to Property Services.
+Property Services will pick up the property and give the transferring department a copy of the Property Change Form (PC 213) with the signature of the mover.
 This copy should be retained by the transferring department as proof of release.
-Upon delivery, the receiving department's Property Manager or designee should sign as receiving the property and retain a copy of the form.
+Upon delivery, the receiving department's Property Manager or designee should sign as receiving the property and retain a copy of the Property Change Form (PC 213).

-C. When assistance is not required for the physical move of tagged property, the transferring department's Property Manager must approve the PC 213 Form, obtain the signature of the receiving department's Property Manager, and then submit the original to PAS.
-Each department's Property Manager should retain a copy of the completed form.
+3. When assistance is not required for the physical move of tagged property, the transferring department's Property Manager must approve the Property Change Form (PC 213), obtain the signature of the receiving department's Property Manager, and then submit the original Form to Property Services.
+Each department's Property Manager should retain a copy of the completed Form.

-D. Building Services should be contacted for assistance when the move consists of only untagged property (excluding transfers to surplus); a PC 213 Form is not required.
+4. Building Services should be contacted for assistance when the move consists of only untagged property (excluding transfers to Surplus); a Property Change Form (PC 213) is not required.

-E. When an entire office or unit is relocating to another area, Building Services may handle the move or hire an outside vendor.
-After completion of the relocation, the department is responsible for submitting a PC 213 Form indicating the new location of all tagged property.
+5. When an entire office or unit is relocating to another area, Building Services may handle the move or hire an outside vendor.
+After completion of the relocation, the department is responsible for submitting a Property Change Form (PC 213) indicating the new location of all tagged property.
 Building Services should be contacted when property is to be temporarily moved for special events (set-ups).

 Property may be removed from campus locations only if it is required by a contract or grant, or if the use of the property in the off-campus location will further the goals of the University.
 Campus locations are buildings and areas owned or leased by the University.
 The removal of tagged property from campus locations must be authorized in writing utilizing the Equipment Use Request Form (ER 244), prior to removal.

-B. Tagged property items removed for a period in excess of one (1) year requires the Department Property Manager’s and VP, Dean, or Director’s written authorization utilizing the ER 244 Form.
-The ER 244 Form associated with an item removed for a period in excess of one (1) year does not expire.
+2. Tagged property items removed for a period in excess of one (1) year requires the Department Property Manager’s and VP, Dean, or Director’s written authorization utilizing the Equipment Use Request Form (ER 244).
+The Form associated with an item removed for a period in excess of one (1) year does not expire.
 However, an Inventory Certification Form (IC 852) must be completed for each fiscal year that the item is located off campus.

-C. The department retains the original ER 244 Form and sends a copy to PAS when the property item is checked out.
-Upon return of the property item, the departments should complete the ER 244 Form and send the original to PAS.
+3. The department retains the original Equipment Use Request Form (ER 244) and sends a copy to Property Services when the property item is checked out.
+Upon return of the property item, the departments should complete the Equipment Use Request Form (ER 244) and send the original to Property Services.

 Property that may contain, or has been exposed to, hazardous material should be cleared through the Department of Environmental Health and Safety prior to requesting classification as surplus.
 Computers must be properly scrubbed by the transferring department prior to their release to Surplus.
 It is the responsibility of the department Property Manager to ensure computers and storage devices that are classified as surplus, salvaged, or otherwise disposed have had their drives and devices wiped.
 Visit the FSU Information Technology Services website to see Instructions for Data Cleansing Computers or call PAS for additional information.

 When a capital asset is stolen, lost or maliciously destroyed; the Police Department must be notified immediately.
-The department Property Manager must approve the AR 212 Form and submit it to PAS along with a copy of the police report.
-PAS will present the AR 212 Form to the Property Survey Board for approval.
+The department Property Manager must approve the Accountability Release Form (AR 212) and submit it to Property Services along with a copy of the police report.
+Property Services will present the Accountability Release Form (AR 212) to the Property Survey Board for approval.
 The Property Survey Board will review each request and release the department from accountability where appropriate.
 If capital property is subsequently located, the department's Property Custodian must submit an Inventory Certification Form (IC 852).
 Submitting this form initiates the process of restoring the property to an active status in OMNI, and removes it from a lost/stolen status.

 To cannibalize a capital asset and use its component parts for the repair of other property, the department Property Manager must request and receive permission prior to cannibalization.
-An AR 212 Form must be completed to request this approval from the Property Survey Board.
-If the Survey Board approves the request, PAS will advise the department to proceed with the cannibalization by sending the department an approved copy of the AR 212 Form along with a Disposition Confirmation Form.
+An Accountability Release Form (AR 212) must be completed to request this approval from the Property Survey Board.
+If the Property Survey Board approves the request, Property Services will advise the department to proceed with the cannibalization by sending the department an approved copy of the Accountability Release Form (AR 212) along with a Disposition Confirmation Form.
 The department should ensure that the property decal and all other references to the FSU property identification number are removed or defaced at the time the property is cannibalized, and ensure the Disposition Confirmation Form is completed.
-Upon receipt of the Disposition Confirmation Form, PAS will update the property records to process the deletion.
+Upon receipt of the Disposition Confirmation Form, Property Services will update the property records to process the deletion.
 After cannibalization, the unused parts should be treated as expendable property, and disposed of via recycling/dumping or if there is residual value, through classification as surplus.

-To recycle or dump a capital asset that has no value other than as scrap, the Property Manager must approve the Accountability Release Form (AR212) to request advance approval from the Property Survey Board.
-If the Survey Board approves the request, Property Accounting Services will advise the department to proceed with the disposition by sending the department an approved copy of the Accountability Release Form and a Disposition Confirmation Form.
-Personnel from the requesting department should ensure that the property decal and all other references to the FSU property identification number are removed and returned or defaced and ensure the Disposition Confirmation Form is completed.
+To recycle or dump a capital asset that has no value other than as scrap, the Property Manager must approve the Accountability Release Form (AR 212) to request advance approval from the Property Survey Board.
+If the Property Survey Board approves the request, Property Services will advise the department to proceed with the disposition by sending the department an approved copy of the Accountability Release Form (AR 212) and a Disposition Confirmation Form.
+The department should ensure that the property decal and all other references to the FSU property identification number are removed and returned or defaced and ensure the Disposition Confirmation Form is completed.
 Departments may physically dispose of the property by taking it to the recycling area, or by contacting Building Services to arrange for its removal.

-When transferring a motor vehicle to another University department or to Surplus, the keys must accompany the PC 213 Form.
-Please contact PAS for questions on transferring the vehicle tag.
+When transferring a motor vehicle to another University department or to Surplus, the keys must accompany the Property Change Form (PC 213).
+Please contact Property Services for questions on transferring the vehicle tag.
 The department is responsible for arranging the towing or delivery of the vehicle to the Surplus warehouse area.

 SRAS must approve all dispositions and transfers to Surplus of property acquired with, and still remaining on a sponsored project.
-SRAS' approval will be documented on the AR 212 Form and the PC 213 Form.
+SRAS' approval will be documented on the Accountability Release Form (AR 212) and the Property Change Form (PC 213).

-K. Disposal by Sale When property is no longer needed by a department it should be transferred to the surplus warehouse.
+When property is no longer needed by a department it should be transferred to Surplus.
 If the property is not recycled to another FSU department, it will be sold.
-All dispositions of university property by sale must be handled by PAS.
+All dispositions of University property by sale must be handled by Property Services.